4daniel/CurriculumVitae/README.md

 * **Feasibility Study for LEGO recognition machine (2017-2018 [aleph].engineering-MeineSpielzeugkiste):**

 Using Computer Vision, Python and Tensorflow, developed a feasibility study to demonstrate that a machine to recognize specific LEGO sets can be built using machine learning.
+This study was made by 2 Cuban engineers and managed by 2 German engineers.

 * **Documents and cases management system Papyrus Case (2015-2017 DATYS):**